top of page

 Fledgling Rufous-legged Owl (Strix rufipes).
 Photo by Facundo Vital.

-In an increasingly urbanized world, biodiversity conservation becomes increasingly reliant on how people interact with and use the remaining natural spaces in urban environments.
-Urbanization poses a significant threat to natural habitats, leading to the deterioration and fragmentation of forests that are crucial for supporting native wildlife.
 However, forests around urban areas (“urban forests”) can provide essential resources for both wildlife and people, offering habitat to many species, particularly raptors, if they are well-managed.
 In Latin America, despite the gradual integration of biodiversity criteria into public land management policies, there are still significant information deficits, particularly in the southern Andes mountains.

 Rufous-legged Owl (Strix rufipes).
 Photo by Facundo Vital.